vanus-labs/docs/content/vanus-connect/connector-guides/source/mongodb/setup.md

 MongoDB is also designed to be easy to use and developer-friendly.
 It has a powerful query language and a variety of APIs for interacting with the database, and it is often used in conjunction with popular programming languages like JavaScript and Python.

 ##### MongoDB Source
 The Vanus MongoDB source connector is a connector provided by Vanus, that extracts data from the users MongoDB database, converts it into CloudEvents, and streams it to their selected system/sink connector.
 The connector continuously monitors the MongoDB database for changes and captures those changes in real-time.
-To use the Vanus cloud mongodb source connector, you need to provide a host, username, password, Auth Source, Database, and Collection, which are required to authenticate and authorize access to your MongoDB account.
+To use the Vanus Connect mongodb source connector, you need to provide a host, username, password, Auth Source, Database, and Collection, which are required to authenticate and authorize access to your MongoDB account.

 ## Prerequisites